 - Feel free to swap the honey for your sweetener of choice.

-- This recipe uses a chia “egg” for binding.
-If you prefer, you could swap the chia seeds for 1 tbsp of ground flax seed or a real egg, if you eat them.
+- This recipe uses a flax “egg” for binding.
+If you prefer, you could swap the flax seeds for 1 tbsp of chia seeds, or you can reduce the water to 1/4 cup and use a real egg.

 - If you’re making these for dessert or serving these to people without any dietary restrictions, you can add a sweet lemon icing drizzle by mixing 1/4 cup of powdered sugar with 2 tsp of fresh lemon juice.